jolana-veneny/HTB-s-Cyber-Apocalypse-CTF-2022-Teleport-Write-Up/README.md

 ![51_Functions](https://user-images.githubusercontent.com/101567957/170102676-08defe32-4e0a-437e-9684-bd2068da9abd.png)

 At this point, it is obvious that these functions carry the flag split into individual symbols.
-The esieast way to put them together (at least for me) is to copy all of these symbols into an excel sheet like this:
+The easiest way to put them together (at least for me) is to copy all of these symbols into an excel sheet like this:

 ![7_symbols](https://user-images.githubusercontent.com/101567957/170103077-bbbed312-f59f-48a8-a17d-4b065007efbe.png)
 ![8_symbols](https://user-images.githubusercontent.com/101567957/170103087-91fe17f8-cb0d-48e8-b7ef-c4894af95987.png)